Humanity stands at a defining moment in history and

 exclusion of many citizens, to name a few.
 There is

-the continuing deterioration of the ecosystems on which we depend
+also the continuing deterioration of the ecosystems on which we depend

 on for our well-being.
 However, integration of